etemesi254/zune-image/crates/zune-jpeg/README.md

 still report no stable output rows until the later component scans have been decoded and final assembly has run.

+Progressive Huffman scans checkpoint after each completed MCU.
+DC-first, DC-refinement, AC-first, and AC-refinement scans therefore resume without reapplying an incomplete MCU.
+Arithmetic entropy decoding does not support an equivalent state snapshot, so progressive arithmetic retries replay from the current scan start.

 Scan checkpoints store only scalar resume state: stream position, next MCU row/column, restart countdown, SOS parameters, DC predictors, and bitstream state.
 Coefficients for already-decoded component scans stay on the decoder